Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-Earlier, \citet{vdH1989} had proposed that \nast~may host an Ofpe/WN9 star; however, \citet{Crowther1999} argued against this based on dissimilarities of its optical spectrum compared to the WN10 star HDE~269582 (previously classified as Ofpe/WN9; \citealt{Crowther1997}). \citet{Crowther1999} instead suggested that \nast~hosts an early-type WN star based on the high temperatures required for the ionization source of its nebula.
-Our hypothesis on the nature of \nast~is still consistent with the interpretation by \citet{Crowther1999}: after its eruption, the WR star may no longer resemble an Ofpe/WN9 star and could have transitioned to a hotter, earlier-type WN phase (e.g., WN7) like the Ofpe/WN9 star MCA-1B studied by \citet{Smith2020}.
-It is also possible that envelope stripping from the WR star in \nast~has led to a more advanced chemical composition than the WN phase such as the WC phase.
-The deficiency of carbon in the circumstellar environment around \nast~would require a very recent transition to a WC star.
-In the following section, we indeed argue that mass transfer has recently ceased in \nast.
+Earlier, \citet{vdH1989,vdH1997} had proposed that \nast~may host an Ofpe/WN9 star; however, this was based only on the nebular spectrum. \citet{Crowther1999} instead suggested that \nast~hosts an early-type WN star based on the high temperatures required for the ionization source of its nebula.
+Our Ofpe/WN9 hypothesis on the nature of \nast~is still consistent with the interpretation by \citet{Crowther1999}: after its eruption, the mass donor may no longer resemble an Ofpe/WN9 star and could have transitioned to a hotter, earlier-type WN phase like the Ofpe/WN9 star MCA-1B studied by \citet{Smith2020}.
+It is also possible that envelope stripping may have led to a more advanced chemical composition than the WN phase such as the WC phase.
+However, the deficiency of carbon in the circumstellar environment around \nast~would require a very recent transition to a WC star.

+We can obtain insight on the enshrouded star(s) in \nast~from radio observations taken by the \textit{Karl G.~Jansky} Very Large Array (VLA) telescope in the Global View of Star Formation in the Milky Way (GLOSTAR) survey \citep{Medina2019}.
+Interestingly, \nast~exhibits a radio spectral index of $\alpha=0.61\pm0.10$ between 4~Ghz and 8~GHz, consistent with the spectral index expected for free-free emission from an ionized stellar wind ($\alpha\approx0.6$; \citealt{Wright1975,Panagia1975}).
+Such thermal radio emission properties are commonly identified from the ionized winds of OB and WR stars \citep{Abbott1986,Bieging1989}.
+We can then estimate the mass-loss rate of the ionized wind given the theoretical relation between the observed radio flux density $F_\nu$ and the stellar wind parameters \citep{Wright1975}:

+where $\dot{M}$ is the mass-loss rate in M$_\odot$ yr$^{-1}$, $v_\infty$ is the wind velocity in km s$^{-1}$, $\mu$ is the mean molecular weight, $Z$ is the mean ionic charge, $\gamma$ is the number of electrons per ion, $g_\nu$ is the Gaunt factor at observed frequency $\nu$, and $d$ is the distance in kpc.
+In order to estimate the mass-loss rate from the \nast~radio counterpart, we assume that $\mu \approx4.0$, which is consistent with H-poor winds, and $Z = 1.1$, $\gamma = 1.1$, and $g_{5.8}\approx5.0$ \citep{Leitherer1997}.
+Given the absence of any obvious stellar emission features from \nast's optical and near-IR spectrum \citep{Crowther1999}, we must provide a guess for the wind velocity associated with the radio counterpart.
+Since the wind is most likely ionized by a hot central WR or OB star, we adopt a wind velocity of $1000$ km s$^{-1}$.
+From \nast's observed 5.8~GHz flux density of $F_{5.8~{\rm GHz}}=4.38\pm0.23$ mJy \citep{Medina2019}, we then estimate a mass-loss rate of

+This mass-loss rate estimate is likely uncertain by factors of a few given \nast's unknown wind velocity.
+However, we note that a mass-loss rate of $\sim10^{-4}$ M$_\odot$ yr$^{-1}$ is consistent with the upper range of mass-loss rates exhibited by Galactic WN stars \citep{Hamann2019}.

-\subsection{No More Mass Transfer in \nast}
+\subsection{No (More) Mass Transfer in \nast?}